-What is GSMWritten by rekhacontentwriter
+What is GSM

 Global system for mobile communications or GSM as is usually referred to is widely used in the United States and have been in operation since 1982.
 A lot of mobile devices all around the world are used in most mobile devices.
 In-fact the current rate used by most mobile providers rate at 80%, they use the SIM cards to connect to the cellular network.
 They are known to use voice codecs in controlling the overall calls.
-The sim card is subscribed under different service providers where all the telephone numbers and contacts of the user’s are strategically stored.
+The SIM card is subscribed under different service providers where all the telephone numbers and contacts of the user’s are strategically stored.

 The SIM card is a removable device that can be removed and used in a different phone.
 There is different algorithm used in the overall security of all phone holders.
 It is important to understand that the system does not work in all areas.
 There are areas that use different types of wireless connection.
 These include the:-